ibm-cloud-docs/dns-svcs/responsibilities.md

 - Ensure that DNS zones and resource records data is correct and accurate.
 - Take periodic [backups](/docs/dns-svcs?topic=dns-svcs-writing-dns-svcs-config-to-file) of your DNS zones and resource records.
+- To achieve high availability, configure custom resolvers with a minimum of two resolver locations.
+The best practice is to establish one location in each availability zone.
+- To ensure correct high availability of secondary zones with multiple custom resolver locations, configure your on-prem resolver to allow zone transfers to all custom resolver locations that have been created.

 ## Abuse of {{site.data.keyword.dns_full_notm}}
 {: #abuse-of-dns-svcs}